juniordiscart/ImpossibleOdds-Toolkit/Docs/PhotonWebRPC.md

 ### Request & Response Identifiers

 When a WebRPC call is sent out, the messenger will append a custom field to the POST-data.
 The name of this field is set to be `RequestId` by default.
 It is expected though, that the server sends back a response with the same value back under the `ResponseId` name.
-These are default names and you can customise them by changing the `RequestIDKey` and `ResponseIDKey` on the messenger.
+These are default names and you can customise them by setting the `RequestIDKey` and `ResponseIDKey` properties on the messenger.
 These values are needed for the messenger to match requests with incoming responses, as Photon itself does not provide a handle to track or check on pending calls.

 For example, in the request data example from earlier, the final result may look something like this: